Rangers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Corey Seager and the Texas Rangers will take on the Cleveland Guardians and Steven Kwan on Friday at 8:05 PM ET, at Globe Life Field.
+Josh Naylor and Corey Seager will take the field when the Cleveland Guardians and Texas Rangers meet on Saturday at Globe Life Field.

-The favored Rangers have -155 moneyline odds to win against the underdog Guardians, who are listed at +130.
-The total for the matchup has been listed at 8.5 runs.
+The favored Rangers have -160 moneyline odds against the underdog Guardians, who are listed at +135.
+The matchup's total has been set at 9 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.